cranksters/playdate-reverse-engineering/server/api.md

 ### GET /device/register/:serialNumber/complete

 Returns a JSON with the device's registered status, access token, and serial number.
 Access token will only be available on the first request to this endpoint after registering the device.

-### GET /firmware

-Returns information about the latest available firmware version, including a URL to download it.
-For whatever reason, the latest available firmware for the Simulator is `0.10.2`, so I might not have everything correct here.

 ## Auth Headers